mannbiher/DeepLearningForHealthCareProject/README.md

 However only Ubuntu is used to extensively test the models from end to end.
 Therefore we would provide instructions to setup and run the code on Ubuntu.
 Same instructions can be modified to run on Windows or Mac.

+It is advisable to use Cloud GPU VM instances to run the training and inference.

 Create virtualenv with python >= 3.8.0 and activate it.